dhis2/dhis2-docs-implementation/content/lmis/consignment-receipt-acknowledgement.md

 ### 3 PROGRAM

-The DHIS2 Event Program, which lies at the core of the DHIS2-RTS application, is very simple to configure, uses only native DHIS2 functionality and governs the customized user interface on the mobile device.
+This DHIS2 Event Program, which supplements the DHIS2-RTS (Real-Time Stock management) application, is very simple to configure and uses only native DHIS2 functionality.

 #### 3.1 Program